-Caleb's research primarily concerns democratic theory; in particular, he's interested in the contemporary obstacles to democratic practice and the consequences of those obstacles for citizen's political self-conceptions.
-His dissertation, entitled "Living under Post-Democracy: Political Subjectivity in Fleetingly Democratic Times," brings the empirical literature on citizen participation to bear on democratic theory, challenging the latter's conceptual relevance and utility.
+Caleb's research primarily focuses on democratic theory; in particular, he's interested in the contemporary obstacles to democratic practice and the consequences of those obstacles for citizen's political self-conceptions.
+His dissertation, entitled Living under Post-Democracy: Political Subjectivity in Fleetingly Democratic Times, brings the empirical literature on citizen participation to bear on democratic theory, challenging the latter's conceptual relevance and utility.
 Instead, he proposes embracing a model of post-democracy in which citizens stop thinking of themselves as 'participants' or 'decision-makers' and, subsequently, re-imagine their understandings of legitimacy, membership, responsibility, and culpability.